 Additional information on the Department’s Student and Child Wellbeing Strategy may be found at: https://www.education.tas.gov.au/about-us/projects/child-student-wellbeing/

 The ACT conducts the Australian School Climate and School Identification Measurement Tool (ASCSIMT) survey in all public schools.
-All students in Years 4 to 12, school staff and parents of all students from preschool to Year 12 are invited to complete the survey.
+All students in years 4-12, school staff and parents of all students from preschool to year 12 are invited to complete the survey.
 The ASCSIMT was developed in partnership with the Australian National University.
 The survey explores the relationships between school climate and the sense of belonging of students and how these relate to student behavioural and emotional engagement and to a number of domains of student wellbeing and behaviour.
 The survey is conducted every August in conjunction with the School Satisfaction Survey.

 The domains addressed by the survey include:

-The NT Department of Education annual School Survey collects the opinions of staff, students and their families about school performance, culture and services.
+The Northern Territory Department of Education annual School Survey collects the opinions of staff, students and their families about school performance, culture and services.